natacha-beck/imputePrepSanger/README.md

 # imputePrepSanger

-This pipeline takes plink genotype files, and adjusts the strand, the positions, the reference alleles, performs quality control steps and output a vcf file that satisfies the requirement for submission to the Sanger Imputation Service (https://imputation.sanger.ac.uk/) for imputation using the Haplotype Reference Consortim reference panel.
+This pipeline takes plink genotype files, and adjusts the strand, the positions, the reference alleles, performs quality control steps and output a vcf file that satisfies the requirement for submission to the Sanger Imputation Service (https://imputation.sanger.ac.uk/) for imputation using the Haplotype Reference Consortium reference panel.

 ## Pipeline for creation of input data.